toducquan/api-demo/README.md

 ```

 By locking the resource, we ensure that only one request is processed at a time.
 Once the current request is completed, the resource is unlocked and available to serve the next request.

+This solution will help you achieve better performance in high concurrent traffic scenarios.
+However, the downside is that it requires storing a large number of records in the `OrderCounter` database.